cckmwong-data/spam_msg_app/README.md

 # Accessible Spam Message Classifier with Auditory Feedback

-A machine learning–based SMS spam detection application that classifies messages as spam or ham (not spam) using Natural Language Processing (NLP) and a Support Vector Machine (SVM) model, deployed via Streamlit with optional text-to-speech output for accessibility.
+A machine learning–based SMS spam detection application that classifies messages as spam or ham (not spam) using Natural Language Processing (NLP) and a Support Vector Machine (SVM) model, deployed via Streamlit with text-to-speech output for accessibility.

 <img src="./images/app.png" width="" height="500">